Sidney Tillim: Personal

 Tillim attended Maury High School, Norfolk, Virginia, 1939–43; served in the US Army in Europe in World War II, 1943-46 (Purple Heart); then attended Syracuse University on the GI Bill, 1946–50.
 In high school Tillim took art courses and wrote and drew sports cartoons for the high school weekly.
 In the army he wrote and illustrated The History of Company A, 252nd Engineer Combat Battalion, 1946.
 In college he was the sports editor for the campus monthly magazine, Syracusan, and won the Freshman Prize in painting (for figurative work).
 Tillim would often apply his sportswriter's visual sensibility to his artist's narrative talent.
 (Figurative paintings like Champion and David Cone's No Hitter are overt examples, while the titles of abstract works, such as the baseball-themed Carucci's Dominion and Ducks on the Pond, provide more allusive examples.)

 In 1956 Tillim married Muriel Schochen (aka Muriel Sharon, 1919–96), the founding director of the Children's Theater at the 92nd Street YM-YWHA, New York.
-In 1998 he married the art historian Diane Radycki (b.
-1946), the author of Paula Modersohn-Becker: The First Modern Woman Artist (Yale University Press, 2013).
+In 1998 he married the art historian Diane Radycki (born 1946), the author of Paula Modersohn-Becker: The First Modern Woman Artist (Yale University Press, 2013).

-Sidney Tillim died in Manhattan on August 16, 2001.
+Tillim died in Manhattan on August 16, 2001.